Year of Africa: Independence

-During 1960, the number of independent countries rose from nine (with populations of 95 million) to twenty-six (with populations of 180 million), gaining their independence from Belgium, France and the United Kingdom.
+During 1960, the number of independent countries rose from nine (with populations of 95 million) to twenty-six (with populations of 180 million), with 17 colonies gaining their independence, including 14 colonies from the French colonial empire, 2 from the British Empire and 1 from Belgium.

 From France

 In response to mounting conflict in Algeria—particularly the May 1958 crisis—France created a new constitution in 1958.
 This constitution made colonial states part of the "French Community" (La Communauté) which restructured the French empire as a sort of federation.
 All member states acceded to the agreement except for Guinea, which obtained independence in 1958 when it refused to join La Communauté.
 Its decision led France to cut off all support but set a precedent for other French colonies.
 In December 1959, returning French leader Charles De Gaulle agreed that member states could have independence if they chose.
 All did, at a rate much faster than France anticipated.